Baseball reports for useful questions

 Built from public data

-The first report combines current standings, public payroll estimates, and some calculations in a local json file.
-The page then turns that data into summary cards, featured examples, filters, and a full accessible table.
-If you would like the data, you can open your browser's developer tools and borrow the json.
-Everything in there is based on public data from mlb.com and FanGraphs.
+These reports combine public baseball data, local JSON files, and browser-side presentation code.
+The pages then turn that data into summary cards, featured examples, filters, and full accessible tables.
+If you would like the data, you can open your browser's developer tools and borrow the JSON.

 Readable and useful for all